Quantum Reservoir Computing for Realized Volatility Forecasting: Quantum Reservoir Computing for Realized Volatility Forecasting

 Thus, the collective input state of the quantum reservoir state is given by $\rho_I (\boldsymbol{x}_{t-3}) \otimes \rho_{h}(t{-}3)$.
 Then the whole reservoir evolves under the action of the Hamiltonian $H$ for a specific time $\tau$, described by $U = e^{-iH\tau}$.
 The evolution scrambles the input data $\boldsymbol{x}_{t-3}$ across the entire reservoir.
+Note that since the reservoir is a fully connected graph we set $\tau=1/v$ which is enough to guarantee that the information is scrambled across the whole system.
 Following this, while the original $n_1$ qubits are discarded, the quantum state of the hidden $n_2$ qubits carry this information forward to the next step.
 The quantum state of the hidden qubits after discarding the input qubits now becomes

 where $\text{Tr}_I[\cdot]$ represents partial trace over all the $n_1$ input qubits. \\

 \textbf{Step II: Encoding input data $\boldsymbol{x}_{t-2}$}.
 After discarding the input $n_1$ qubits at the end of the last round, we replace them with fresh $n_1$ qubits with the encoding